sorukumar/blog/_posts/draft-2024-04-08-How-much-Data-Driven-You-should-be.md

-I like to say that if you dont come for data background you should try to be data driven to the point you are uncomfotable, then a little bit more if you come from data background,
+I like to say that if you dont come for data background you should try to be data driven to the point you are uncomfotable, then a little bit more if you come from data background, you should not try to look at the data to the point you are umcomfortable, and then a little more.

 # Files